$1.26 billion in shelter costs:

 After several successful years, community organizations from across the country began to ask Sage Youth to share its expertise.
 The Excellence in Literacy Foundation was created to do just that.
 The ELF team created a series of workbooks to fill critical gaps in literacy skills; develop potential in leadership and employability; and enhance financial literacy.
 These workbooks and training sessions based on the Sage Youth model have been disseminated to hundreds of community organizations across Canada.
 Some partners also receive micro-funding.

 The ELF became an independent organization in 2005.
-In 2015, Sage Youth joined the ELF and those programs are now continuing under the ELF banner.
+Sage Youth sadly closed in 2015, due to funding challenges.
+However, some of its programs are continuing under the ELF banner.

 Combined, Sage Youth and the ELF have served over 70, 000 marginalized children and youth.